isomerpages/mol-services/_government-services/06d-health-expenses.md

       <input type="checkbox" id="save-use">
       <label class="tab-label" for="save-use">What You Can Use Your MediSave For</label>
       <div class="tab-content">
-  <p>You can use your MediSave to pay for your personal/ approved dependants’:</p>
+  <p>You can use your MediSave to pay for your personal/ approved dependants*:</p>

+  <p><em>*Note: Approved dependants are your spouse, children, parents, grandparents and siblings.
+They can be of any nationality except for your grandparents and siblings who must be Singapore Citizens or Permanent Residents.</em></p>

   <ul>
     <li>Hospitalisation, day surgery and certain costly outpatient expenses, as well as healthcare needs in old age.</li>
     <li>Health insurance premiums</li>